RIOT-OS/RIOT/examples/suit_update/README.md

 This notifies the node of a new available manifest.
 Once the notification is received by the device, it fetches it.

-If using `suit-v4` the node hangs for a couple of seconds when verifying the
+If using `suit-v3` the node hangs for a couple of seconds when verifying the
 signature:

     ....
-    INFO # suit_coap: got manifest with size 545
+    suit_coap: got manifest with size 470
-    INFO # jumping into map
-    INFO # )got key val=1
-    INFO # handler res=0
-    INFO # got key val=2
-    INFO # suit: verifying manifest signature...
+    suit: verifying manifest signature
     ....

 Once the signature is validated it continues validating other parts of the